 Mark A. Roxey

-Mr. Roxey, Voted # 1 Move & Shaker in Hunterdon County, New Jersey, is the recipient of numerous arts and humanities awards and began his formal training at The Joffrey Ballet in New York City, to which he was awarded a full scholarship and later graduated at the top of his class.
+Mark Roxey, Voted # 1 Move & Shaker in Hunterdon County, New Jersey, is the Executive and Artistic Director of Roxey Ballet, Board President of Dance New Jersey and recipient of numerous arts and humanities awards.
+He began his formal training at The Joffrey Ballet in New York City where he was awarded a full scholarship and later graduated first in his class.
 He went on to dance professionally with Joffrey Ballet Concert Company under the direction of Edith A'ddario, Joffrey Ballet II under the direction of Gage Bush and Richard England, and The Joffrey Ballet under the direction of the late Robert Joffrey.
-He then joined American Repertory Ballet and Dayton Ballet as a principal dancer under the direction of Dermote Burke and Marjorie Mussman.
+He continued to perform as a Principal Dancer with American Repertory Ballet and Dayton Ballet under the direction of Septime Webre, Dermote Burke and Marjorie Mussman.

-Mr. Roxey has performed in works by George Balanchine, Gerald Arpino, Robert Joffrey, Paul Taylor, Jose Limon, Alvin Ailey, Twyla Tharp, William Forsythe, John Cranko, John Butler, Maurice Petipa, Augusta Bourniville, and many others.
-He has appeared as a principal guest artist around the world with his partner and wife, Melissa Roxey.
-He has also performed for more than 200 national and regional companies including Eglevsky Ballet, Septime Webre Dance, Gainsville Ballet Theater, and The North Star Dance Theatre.
+Mr. Roxey has performed in works by George Balanchine, Gerald Arpino, Robert Joffrey, Paul Taylor, Jose Limon, Alvin Ailey, Twyla Tharp, William Forsythe, John Cranko, John Butler, Maurice Petipa, and Augusta Bourniville.
+He has appeared as a Principal Guest Artist in companies around the world with his partner and wife, Melissa Roxey and has performed in national and regional companies including Eglevsky Ballet, Septime Webre Dance, Gainsville Ballet Theater, and The North Star Dance Theatre.
 Mr. Roxey has won critical acclaim as a performer from dance critics around the world.

 In 2006 Mr. Roxey was honored by VSA New Jersey with the New Jersey Governor's Award, the highest honor in New Jersey that recognizes the outstanding creative achievement of art educators and leaders.
-He continues to develop artistic and creative opportunities for the dance community.
+He continues to develop artistic and creative opportunities for the dance community to include people of all abilities with differing viewpoints, experiences, and resources in both the training, exhibition, staffing and artists’ aspects of the organization.

-Mr. Roxey has served on the Board of Trustees of Dance/USA as managers’ council chair and program committee chair.
-He has choreographed for the Philadelphia Chamber Orchestra and Singing City Chorus and Westchester University.
-Mr. Roxey is a current board member of Dance New Jersey and serves on the ADA committee.
-He developed Roxey Ballet from a youth ballet organization to a world-class professional dance organization with a major east coast impact.
-He is married to his partner of over 20 years, Melissa Roxey, and is the proud father of his two beautiful children, Mirabel and Benjamin Roxey.
+With his wife, Melissa, Mark created youth ballet company that became a world-class professional dance organization with a major east coast impact.
+He is married to his partner of over 26 years, Melissa Roxey, and is the proud father of his two beautiful children, Mirabel and Benjamin Roxey.